Tammy Faye Messner: Death

-Legacy
+In popular culture

 In June 2006, a stage musical titled The Gospel According to Tammy Faye opened at the Cincinnati Fringe Festival and was subsequently developed as a larger professional production.
 The show features songs by J. T. Buck and a book by Fernando Dovalina.
 The musical is described as a fantasia which takes a balanced and fair look at its subject.
 The impetus for the show was provided by a lengthy interview that Messner gave the authors in March 2005.
 The musical aired in August 2006 in Portland, Oregon and Hood River, Oregon, and it was presented on stage at Houston's Alley Theatre at the end of July 2007 under direction of Les R. Wood.
 Industry readings presented by the Columbia Gorge Repertory Company were held at the Manhattan Theatre Club in December 2007, the cast including Tony nominee Sally Mayes and veteran Broadway performers William Youmans, Ken Land, Julie Foldesi, James T. Lane and Heather Parcells.
 The readings were directed by Mindy Cooper.
 Seth Farber provided musical direction.

 Another musical following her life, titled Big Tent, debuted in May 2007, at off-Broadway's New World Stages, in New York City.
 The show features music and lyrics by Ben Cohn and Sean McDaniel, a book by Jeffery Self, and direction by Ryan J. Davis.
 A star-studded concert of songs from the show opened in February 2008, at New York's Metropolitan Room.

 A play about her final hours, Tammy Faye's Final Audition by Merri Biechler, premiered at the Cincinnati Fringe Festival in June 2015.
 The play takes place in a fevered dream at the end of her life, wherein she enlists the men in her life for one final TV talk show audition.

 A musical about the life of BeBe Winans, Born for This, debuted on June 25, 2018, at the Emerson Cutler Majestic Theatre in Boston, Massachusetts.
 Tammy Faye and Jim Bakker appear as supporting characters who give BeBe and his sister CeCe their first big break as singers on The PTL Club.

-Broadway actress Kristin Chenoweth is reportedly planning a musical based on Messner's life.
+At one time, Broadway actress Kristin Chenoweth was planning a musical based on Messner's life.

-In the 2021 movie The Eyes of Tammy Faye, based on the 2000 documentary of the same name, Jessica Chastain plays Tammy Faye and Andrew Garfield plays her husband Jim.
+In the 2021 movie The Eyes of Tammy Faye, based on the 2000 documentary of the same name, Jessica Chastain plays Tammy Faye, with Andrew Garfield as Jim.
 The Eyes of Tammy Faye opened on September 17, 2021.
-Chastain won a Critics Choice Award, a Screen Actors Guild Award, and the Academy Award for Best Actress for her performance.
+Chastain won a Critics Choice Award, a Screen Actors Guild Award, and the Academy Award for Best Actress.

 British playwright James Graham also wrote the book for a new musical about Tammy Faye, with music by Elton John and lyrics by Jake Shears.
 The musical, titled Tammy Faye, opened in October 2022 at the Almeida Theatre in London, directed by Rupert Goold.

+In Season 4 Episode 3 of Hulu's Only Murders in the Building, there is a pig named Hammy Faye Bakker, after Tammy Faye Bakker.